On the Complementarity of Shared Electric Mobility and Renewable Energy Communities: Case Study and Results

-The REC considered in this work is composed of 20 households connected to a state-of-the-art radial LV distribution grid \cite{dickert} as depicted in Figure~\ref{fig:LVnet}, with a slack node transformer rating of 60 $kVA$.
-This value corresponds to 120\% of the cumulative (if coordinated) individual peak consumptions of households, $2.5$ kW/member as estimated by the regulator in Flanders (Belgium) \cite{VREG}.
-Among them, 10 end-users are equipped with PV panels whose surplus is exchanged with other members of the EC.
-The household consumption profiles (with an inductive power factor of 0.8) are non-flexible-and taken from the Pecan Street project \cite{PecanStProject}.
-Historical dynamic electricity import and export retail prices are derived from the Belpex historical prices \cite{BelPex} with an additional 0.099 €$/kWh$ for distribution and transportation grid usage \cite{VREG}.
+The REC considered in this work is composed of 20 households, among which 10 end-users are equipped with a total of 97 \SI{}{\kilo\watt} of PV installations.
+The household consumption profiles are flexible and generated using a Residential Stochastic Flexible load profiles generator \textit{ResFlex} \cite{resflex} with a yearly consumption of \SI{55}{\mega\watt\hour} for the whole community.
+Historical dynamic electricity import and export retail prices are derived from the belgian spot price \cite{BelPex} with an additional 0.099 €$/kWh$ for distribution and transportation grid usage \cite{VREG}.
 The electricity used to charge the EV when riding is priced at 0.45 €$/kWh$, which is the highest retailer import price with a $25\%$ margin.
-To reduce computational complexity, each year of the 7-years investment period is assumed to be the same and each operational year is simulated using four representative weeks of member consumption profiles and solar exposition.
-During these weeks, the external mobility demand is generated using historical data from a Belgian MSP \cite{REINVENT} and is composed of 88 requests.
-If these requests are not satisfied, a virtual cost of $\pi_{uns} = \SI{2}{\eur\per{\kilo\watt\hour}}$.
-Regarding technical investment of the MSP, the considered options regarding the CS are derived from a comprehensive European study from 2022 \cite{CSNature} and listed in Table~\ref{tab:station_candidates}.
-Meanwhile, the set of potential EV and associated costs is based on data provided by an operating Belgian MSP, and is listed in Table~\ref{tab:ev_candidates}.
+The mobility demand scenarios used are the early and maturity stages introduced in Section~\ref{sec:mobility}.
+If mobility requests are not satisfied, a virtual cost of $\pi_{uns} = 2$ €$/kWh$ is applied.
+While Section~\ref{sec:results_eco} focuses on the economic performance of the SMP-community coordination, Section~\ref{sec:results_grid} extends the analysis by quantifying technical impacts on the local network for different scenarios: with V2G capability or BSS, and with individual or collective DSO peak tariffs.